Install Microsoft Call Quality connector for Power BI to use Call Quality Dashboard query templates

 Calculated Columns – DirectQuery connectors in general have limited support for calculated columns in Power BI.
 Some calculated columns might work with the Connector, that those columns are exceptions.
 As a general rule, calculated columns don't function.

 Aggregations – The Call Quality Dashboard data model is built on a cube model, meaning that aggregations are already supported in the form of measures.
-Attempting to manually add aggregations to different dimensions or changing the aggregation type of a measure won't work with the Connector, and it will generally result in an error.
+Attempting to manually add aggregations to different dimensions or changing the aggregation type of a measure doesn't work with the Connector, and it will generally result in an error.

 Custom Visuals – While the Microsoft Call Quality connector does work with a range of custom visuals, we're unable to guarantee compatibility with all custom visuals.
 Many custom visuals rely on the use of calculated columns or imported data, neither of which is supported by DirectQuery connectors.

 Relative Data Filtering – Is supported in the Microsoft Call Quality connector, but only with the Start Time and End Time dimensions.
-Although the Date dimension may be the obvious choice for relative date filtering, Date isn't stored as a date time object and thus doesn't support relative date filtering in Power BI.
+Although the Date dimension might be the obvious choice for relative date filtering, Date isn't stored as a date time object and thus doesn't support relative date filtering in Power BI.

 Dimension Only or Measurement Only Queries - Aren't supported at this time in the Microsoft Call Quality connector.
 If you create a visualization with three or more measurements and no dimensions, or three or more dimensions and no measurements, the column data will be transposed.
 Always include at least one dimension (for example, Month Year) and one measurement (for example, Total Call Count) in your visualizations.

 Government Community Cloud (GCC, GCC-High, and DoD) Support – For customers in Government cloud environments, the Microsoft Call Quality connector can be used with an on-premises data gateway for compatibility with Power BI service.
 Simply follow the guide for installing custom connectors with an on-premises data gateway using the latest version of the Microsoft Call Quality connector to enable access.
 Additionally, an appropriate Power BI US Government license is required for government cloud.
-For more information on licensing, please see the latest guidance for Power BI for US government customers.
+For more information on licensing, see the latest guidance for Power BI for US government customers.

 Most of these issues are either restrictions to DirectQuery connector design in Power BI or fundamental to the design of the CQD data model.